dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, hopefully enabling LLVM or other JIT compilation.
-One motivation for a C interpreter is that I need a simple, obvious data representation for my LLVM JIT.
-I'll be using something very like the Lisp/Scheme representation, consisting mostly of simple pairs of words.
+As per [my performance strategy](Performance.md), I'm currently developing a C runtime: a good interpreter with a simplified representation for values to eventually enable LLVM or other JIT compilation.
+I'll be using something very like the Lisp/Scheme representation, with data consisting mostly of simple pairs of words.

-It may be useful to also develop a command-line interface at this layer.
-I'm somewhat willing to encode Claw code and dictionaries at this level.
+It may be useful to also develop a command-line interface and computation experience at this layer.
+I would like to encode dictionaries in both value stowage.
+Dictionary import/export is viable.
+Supporting a Claw syntax is feasible.

+NOTE: In retrospect, it might be better to focus entirely on a Haskell+LLVM implementation.
+I could still operate on a memory-mapped region for data representation purposes.
+But I wouldn't also have a bunch of redundant code.
+At this point, however, backtracking is a bit more expensive than I'd prefer.

 ## Design Goals